XOP/css-codeguide/src/md/comments.md

 It's pretty easy to start and hard to resist hereafter.

-It seems obvious now, but there's a snippet for that as well in the [live templates repo](https://github.com/XOP/live-templates).
+Seems obvious now, but there's a snippet for that as well in the [live templates repo](https://github.com/XOP/live-templates).
 In fact, there's a common `bs` (bootstrap) template that just gets you ready with all basic things.